-COS-0221 Cosmetology Instructor Training II

-This course is a continuation of Cosmetology 220.
-Additional emphasis is placed on the supervision and instruction in the classroom and laboratory setting.
-Preparation of lesson plans and actual classroom instructional presentations by the student will be emphasized.
+COS-0221 Cosmetology Instructor Training II This course is a continuation of Cosmetology 220.
+Additional emphasis is placed on the supervision and instruction in the classroom emphasized.
 Additional theory instruction in educational psychology, basic principles of student teaching, and business experience will be stressed.